 No. It is not appropriate for doctors to refuse to treat patients whose illnesses are thought to arise from their personal choices, for example, smoking, alcohol, and drugs.
-The GMC in its guidance Good medical practice states at paragraph 48 'You must treat patients fairly and with respect whatever their life choices and beliefs' and at paragraph 58 'You must not refuse or delay treatment because you believe that a patient's actions or lifestyle have contributed to their condition.'
+The GMC in its guidance Good medical practice states at paragraph 19 'You must treat patients fairly.
+You must not discriminate against them or allow your personal views to affect your relationship with them, or the treatment you provide or arrange.
+You must not refuse or delay treatment because you believe that a patient's actions or choices contributed to their condition.'
 Patients should be offered information about how to safeguard their health but the fact that their actions may have contributed to their condition should not give rise to moralising or delaying treatment.